pmorie/kubernetes/docs/design/secrets.md

 4. [Secret proposal for docker](https://github.com/docker/docker/pull/6075)
 5. [Continuating of secret proposal for docker](https://github.com/docker/docker/pull/6697)

-## Analysis TODOs

-Collecting remaining TODOs here:

-1. Determine how/whether secrets interact with service accounts; are namespaces enough for the security scope?
-2. Can/should my security context affect what secrets I have access to?
-3. Should there be a way to express that a container which consumes a secret should be restarted when the secret changes?

 ## Proposed Design

-### Overview

-This design proposes a new `Secret` resource which is mounted into containers with a new volume type.
-The secrets volume will be backed by a volume plugin that does the actual work of fetching the secret and placing it on the filesystem to be mounted in the container.
-Secrets may consist of multiple files.
-For example, an SSH key pair.
+We propose a new `Secret` resource which is mounted into containers with a new volume type.
+Secret volumes will be handled by a volume plugin that does the actual work of fetching the secret and storing it.
+Secrets contain multiple pieces of data that are presented as different files within the secret volume (example: SSH key pair).

 In order to remove the burden from the end user in specifying every file that a secret consists of, it should be possible to mount all files provided by a secret with a single ```VolumeMount``` entry in the container specification.

 ### Secret API Resource